 The interface to the MAC layer is the transport channels, see Figure 1.
 The transport channels define how and with which type of characteristics the data is transferred by the physical layer.
 They are categorised into dedicated channels or common channels where many UEs are sharing the latter type.
 Introducing an information field containing the address then does the address resolution, if needed.
 The physical channel itself defines a dedicated channel.
 Thus no specific address is needed for the UE.
-Table 1 summarises the different types of available transport channels that are relevant for both FDD and TDD and their intended use.
+Table 1 summarises the different types of available transport channels.

 Table 1.
-The defined transport channels relevant for both FDD and TDD and their intended use.
+The defined transport channels and intended use.

-Transport channel Type and direction Used for DCH (Dedicated channel) Dedicated; uplink and downlink User or control information to a UE (entire cell or part of cell (lobe-forming)) BCH (Broadcast channel) Common; downlink Broadcast system and cell specific information FACH (Forward access channel) Common; downlink Control information when system knows UE location or short user packets to a UE PCH (Paging channel) Common; downlink Control information to UEs when good sleep mode properties are needed, e.g. idle mode operation RACH (Random access channel) Common; uplink Control information or short user packets from an UE DSCH (Downlink shared channel) Common; downlink Carries dedicated user data and control information using a shared channel.
-DSCH control channel Common; downlink Carries control information when the DSCH is not associated with a DCH
+Transport channel Type and direction Used for DCH (Dedicated channel) Dedicated; uplink and downlink User or control information to an UE (entire cell or part of cell (lobeforming)) FAUCH (Fast uplink signalling channel) Dedicated; uplink Carries control information from an UE BCH (Broadcast channel) Common; downlink Broadcast system and cell specific information FACH (Forward access channel) Common; downlink Control information when system knows UE location or short user packets to an UE PCH (Paging channel) Common; downlink Control information to UEs when good sleep mode properties are needed, e.g. idle mode operation RACH (Random access channel) Common; uplink Control information or short user packets from an UE CPCH (Common packet channel) Common; uplink Short and medium sized user packets.
+Always associated with a downlink channel for power control DSCH (Downlink shared channel) Common; downlink Carries dedicated user data and control information using a shared channel.